smessie/Article-ESWC2024-DFDP/content/evaluation.md

 The form description describes, next to what should be displayed, in a declarative way what should happen in case of a certain action (R5).
 Because this is described in a machine-readable way using RDF, a machine can interpret this and execute the right actions (R7).

+Add a conclusion paragraph where you explicitly state that you cover all requirements {:.todo}

 ### User Study
 {:#user-study}

 In what follows, the user experience of the two apps that are part of the more complex scenario will be discussed by doing a qualitative analysis [](cite:cites Creswell_Creswell_2018).
 These are the apps that are relevant to the end goal with the three-part view on Solid Web Forms, being the FormGenerator and the FormRenderer app.
-The FormCli app is not considered as this is just another more complex version of the FormRenderer app where one interacts with the app through the command line instead of a graphical user interface.
+The FormCli app is not considered as this is a more complex version of the FormRenderer app where one interacts with the app through the command line instead of a graphical user interface.
-This requires the user to have a certain level of technical knowledge which is an assumption that does not want to be made here for the form rendering part.
+This requires the user to have a certain level of technical knowledge which is an assumption here for the form rendering part.
+The goal of this user study is to see if next to the functional requirements, the implementations are also comprehensible for users.
+We define "comprehensible for users" as the ability for users to understand the application in such a way that they can use the application correctly (i.e. accurately) without getting frustrated or giving up (i.e. in a reasonable time) and with a qualitative evaluation by the use of open-ended interviews.
+This user study will be split up into two parts: form editing (for which the FormGenerator will be evaluated) and form usage (for which the FormRenderer will be evaluated).

 #### Method